emissary-ingress/emissary/docs/user-guide/aes-operator.md

 Read more about SemVer [here](https://github.com/Masterminds/semver#basic-comparisons).

 `updateWindow` is an optional item that will control when the updates can take place.
-This is used to force system updates to happen late at night if that’s what the sysadmins want.
+This is used to force system updates to happen during specified times.

 There can be any number of `updateWindow` entries (separated by commas).
-Never turns off automatic updates even if there are other entries in the comma-separated list.
-Never is used by sysadmins to disable all updates during blackout periods by doing a `kubectl` apply or using our Edge Policy Console to set this.
+`Never` turns off automatic updates even if there are other entries in the comma-separated list. `Never` is used by sysadmins to disable all updates during blackout periods by doing a `kubectl` apply or using our Edge Policy Console to set this.